 This six-course, interdisciplinary program invites students to draw upon classes in both English and communication to gain practical training in writing poetry, fiction, essays, journalism and screenplays.

 Minoring in creative and professional writing helps students develop and mature as writers by providing extensive practice in both creative and professional forms of writing.
-It can help students prepare directly for careers in journalism, public relations, advertising or corporate communications, as well as for graduate study in creative writing or journalism.

 Internships and Careers

 Several internship possibilities are available to students minoring in creative and professional writing at SLU, including opportunities in journalism, advertising and public relations.